• Skip to primary navigation

 • Meanwhile, heat a nonstick pan on medium heat and add oil (pic 1).
 Once the oil is hot enough add cumin seeds and let them crackle (pic 2).
 Add ginger & garlic paste and cook for few seconds until the raw smell of garlic goes away (pic 3-4).

-2 teaspoon oil, 1 teaspoon cumin seed, 1 tablespoon ginger paste, 1 tablespoon garlic paste
+2 tsp oil, 1 tsp cumin seed, 1 tbsp ginger paste, 1 tbsp garlic paste

 add cumin seeds, once crackled add ginger & garlic paste.